thomasvn/k8s-inferencing/README.md

 # K8s Inferencing

 (attempting to) Deploy a pre-trained model to k8s for inferencing.
-Note, that this will require downloading model sizes of approximately 100GB.
+Note, that this will require downloading models which can range from 500MB to 100GB.

 ## Usage